-

 Combining reports

 You don't need to create different marketing reports for all the marketing strategies you are using.
-For instance, see if you can combine your SEO report with a reporting about your PPC campaigns.
+For instance, see if you can combine your SEO report with a report about your PPC campaigns.
 If your contact person is a general digital marketing manager, he will want to know how both campaigns are performing anyway.

 However, if you have different contact persons or stakeholders for SEO and paid channels, it is wise to create separate, custom reports about the two topics.